 - NUR code: NUR is the Dutch Uniform Subject Classification.
 It consists of three-digit number codes designating a book's subjects.
 You need to select an appropriate NUR-code for your dissertation before requesting an ISBN number.

 Some possibly relevant NUR-codes for ILLC dissertations are 616 (Linguistics), 738 (Philosophy of science, logic and epistemology), 921 (Fundamental mathematics) and 984 (Artifical intelligence), but you are advised to look at the full list and/or ask the Faculty Library for advice.

 - Cover: The ILLC Dissertation style provides a very basic cover, but if you want anything more complex you have to make your own arrangements.

 - Bookmarker slips: Copies of dissertations usually contain bookmarker slips with an invitation to the PhD defense.
 These bookmarkers are printed simultaneously with the dissertation.
 A typical bookmarker/invitation would be in the same style as your cover, mention your name and the title of your thesis, and contain an invitation text with date, time and location.

-- ILLC dissertation series number: At this time, you should also send the dissertation to Marco Vervoort for inclusion in the ILLC online archives.
+- ILLC dissertation series number: At this time, you should also submit the dissertation to Marco Vervoort for inclusion in the ILLC Dissertation Series.